notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 RSA.

 Fun fact: You use the RSA algorithm in your daily life because the HTTPS protocol uses RSA encryption.
-Without HTTPS your WhatsApp conversations wouldn't be secure(not that they are secure to begin with because Facebook is spying on you, but that's maybe for another day) and web security in general would be a security nightmare.
+Without HTTPS your WhatsApp conversations wouldn't be secure(not that they are secure to begin with because your data is getting zucked by  Facebook, but atleast people near you can't see the data in clear text) and web security in general would be a security nightmare.

 <br>
 ## Properties of Public-Key Cryptography Systems